 Using Flour Tortillas To Make Pita Chips

 To make pita chips to go with my homemade hummus I’m going to just use cut-up tortillas baked crispy to make a dippable chip.

 Why not?
 It’s the perfect chunky thickness for a dipping chip, and we aaaaalways have tortillas in the house!

-Since there were only going to be 4 of us gathering together on this occasion I figured I’d only need about 6 flour tortillas to make my chips.
+Since there were only going to be 4 of us gathering together on this occasion I figured I’d only need about 6 taco-sized flour tortillas to make a whole bunch of chips.
 How inexpensive is this??!!